RubixML/ML/docs/faq.md

 ```

 ## Does Rubix ML support multiprocessing?
-Yes, learners that support parallel processing (multiprocessing) do so by utilizing a pluggable parallel computing [Backend](backends/api.md) under the hood.
+Yes, learners that support parallel processing (multiprocessing) do so by utilizing a pluggable parallel computing backends under the hood.

 ## Does Rubix ML support multithreading?
 Not currently, however we plan to add CPU and GPU multithreading in the future.